Advanced Teaching Program (ATP)

 4. Select the Register on Waiting List button.
 You will receive an automated waitlist confirmation email to your Western email account.

-6. If there is a spot for you in the program, you will receive a registration confirmation email to your Western email account after we receive your deposit, which means you are officially registered in the program.
+6. If there is a spot for you in the program, you will receive a registration confirmation email to your Western email account.

 Due to limited enrolment, we are not able to accept everyone who registers on the Wait List.
 Registration is on a first come first serve basis upon receipt of the $20 deposit.
 Once the program spots are full, you will remain on the waitlist and will be notified if a spot becomes available.
 Deposits will be returned upon completion of the program, or if a participant cancels their registration 3 business days prior to the start of the program.
 If a spot does not become available for you, we encourage you to register for the next offering of ATP (please see the section "Offered").